Ted Kennedy (priest): Activism

 Kennedy's example of personal poverty and commitment influenced other people and organisations.
 In 1975, Frank Brennan SJ worked at Redfern with Kennedy and thus began a lifelong connection and influence.

 In 2001, his work received direct support from Pope John Paul II with the reception of a letter to Naomi Mayers, CEO of the Aboriginal Medical Service, supporting their work at the Aboriginal medical centre.
 On 22 November 2001, the Pope issued the apostolic exhortation Ecclesia in Oceania in which he referred to "the shameful injustices done to indigenous peoples in Oceania" and to the "special case" of the "Australian Aborigines whose culture struggles to survive".

 Kennedy was a controversial figure and not all Catholics or all Australians supported his radical views.
 He was often in conflict with the church hierarchy for his activism.
 He once described himself as "a sample of that endangered species – an Australian Catholic priest".

 In 2000 Kennedy published a book, Who is Worthy: The role of conscience in restoring hope to the Church, in response to controversy in the Archdiocese of Sydney over the proper role of individual conscience.
-This was a public debate triggered by comments from Cardinal George Pell, who had argued that the "doctrine of the primacy of conscience should be quietly ditched, at least in our schools, or comprehensively restated" largely because of his concerns that too many liberties were being taken in a society that over-emphasised the philosophy of individualism.
+This was a public debate triggered by comments from Cardinal George Pell, who had argued that the "doctrine of the primacy of conscience should be quietly ditched, at least in our schools, or comprehensively restated" largely because of his concerns that too many liberties were being taken in a society that overemphasised the philosophy of individualism.
 But Kennedy was focused on what he considered was the chief problem of clericalism.
 In the book he argued that the Australian church has corrupted the basic teachings of Christ and has become a church of exclusion rather than inclusion, so that a process of reformation was required.